joshyam-k/messy/README.md

 library(messy)

 survey <- tibble(
-  country = c('The United States', "the United states", "United-kingdom", "United Kingdom"), age = 24:27
+  country = c('The United States', "the United states", "the United-kingdom", "The United Kingdom"), ages = 24:27
 )
 ```

 We’d like to clean up our categorical variable and in this example we
-could do it by hand, but in a more large scale case it would be nice to
+could do it by hand, but in a more large scale case it could get very
-use `messy::messy_string`
+tedious.

 `messy_string` takes a string as an input and outputs capitalization and
 punctuation variants of that string.
 The function is most useful when